filecoin-project/lotus-docs/content/en/storage-providers/curio/design/index.md

 ---

 # Curio
-The core component of Curio are HarmonyDB, HarmonyTask, ChainScheduler and some abstraction of configuration & storage.
+The core internal components of Curio are HarmonyDB, HarmonyTask, ChainScheduler and a database abstraction of configuration & today's storage definitions.

 ![Curio Node](curio-node.png)